dayarik111-glitch/it-helpdesk-homelab/README.md

 ## Resolution Summary
 User account was locked due to multiple failed login attempts.
-Account was accessed through Active Directory, password was reset, and the user successfully regained access.
+Account was accessed through Active Directory, unlocked, password was reset, and the user successfully regained access.
+User successfully regained access and was prompted to change password.
-The ticket was updated and closed after confirmation.
+Ticket was updated and closed after confirming resolution.